 A closely related technique is creating acronyms or backronyms to help remember strings of words or the meanings of words.
 You could even use the phonetic alphabet to attach images to letters if that helps you.
 Visualise the words or the string itself.

-For numbers, try number rhyme association (e.g. 0 = hero, 5 = hive) to remember strings of numbers.
+For numbers, try number rhyme association (e.g. 0 = superhero, 5 = hive) to remember strings of numbers.
+These words attached to each number will form images, which can then help form a story when you string them together (e.g. ‘5’ followed by ‘0’ conjures up an image of a beehive falling onto Superman’s head).
 Break down large numbers into subgroups of two, three or four digits (e.g. the number ‘352493’ into ‘35’, ‘24’ and ‘93’).
-Attach (personal) meanings to these numbers (e.g. a number might coincidentally be a friend or celebrity’s birth year).
+Then attach (personal) meanings to these numbers (e.g. ‘93’ might coincidentally be a friend or celebrity’s birth year).
 Vocally repeating a string of numbers along with a tune or melody, or turning anything into a song or jingle, can help too.

 Use diagrams – draw lists, graphs, mind maps (schematic drawings that show how different related concepts or things link together) or illustrations on paper or on a screen first, and then study them.
 This visual information can then be more efficiently encoded and, even when you close your eyes, you’ll still be able to visualise the diagram and remember the parts like a picture rather than a mere bunch of words.
 Use vivid colours and images to organise the information.
 For example, for a speech – organise the keywords into headings and subheadings, showing their relationships between each other.
 The main topics could be written in large at the centre with connected points related to those topics branching outwards from them like a tree or web, with smaller writing the less crucial the points are to remember.
 You could even assign timescales to each relevant heading or concise keyword if your speech must fit into an allotted time limit.
 Then reinforce the memory by using an image journey with the same number of stages, and most of all rehearse it!
 Woof.